 # Manage access control for projects

-You can use a combination of a couple of controls to configure the access level for any project within a W\&B team. **Visibility scope** is the higher-level mechanism.
-Use that to control which groups of users can view or submit runs in a project.
+You can combine two controls to configure the access level for any project within a W\&B team. **Visibility scope** is the higher-level mechanism.
+Use it to control which groups of users can view or submit runs in a project.
 For a project with *Team* or *Restricted* visibility scope, you can then use **Project level roles** to control the level of access that each user has within the project.

 <Note>